markjnkim/es_mod/02-css/content/lesson-6-animate-deploy.md

 > **Pro Tip:** When experimenting with new features, you can use an online code editor like [JSFiddle](https://jsfiddle.net/) or [CodePen](https://codepen.io/pen/) instead of messing with your current project or creating extra HTML and CSS files on your computer.

-Let's look at `animation` first, which involves setting up a series of keyframes in your style sheet:
+Let's look at `animation` first, which involves setting up a series of **keyframes**.
+In animation in general, keyframes define the more important moments in a character's or object's movement.
+For instance, a falling ball would have two pretty important keyframes: the ball at the top of its descent and when it hits the ground.
+The frames in between can then be filled in later by an artist or computer software to make a complete animation.

+In CSS, the browser will be the one to fill in those in between frames.
+We just need to define the major keyframes, or starting/stopping points.
+Keyframes can be added to a style sheet using the `@keyframes` at-rule:

 ```css
 @keyframes fade {